Geography of Southern Europe & the Balkans

 Zagreb, the capital of Croatia, traces its origins to the medieval settlements of Kaptol and Gradec, which emerged in the 11th century.
 The two towns eventually merged to form Zagreb, which became the political and cultural center of Croatia.

-Pristina is the capital of Kosova and has a long history that dates back to ancient times, with traces of Neolithic settlements found in the area.
-It became a prominent city during the Roman and Byzantine periods, serving as an important trade center along the Via Militaris route.
-In more recent history, Pristina gained international attention during the Kosovo War in the late 1990s and declared independence from Serbia in 2008, solidifying its status as the capital of Kosovo.
+Pristina is the capital of Kosovo and has a history that dates back to ancient times, with traces of Neolithic settlements found in the area.
+It became a prominent city during the Roman and Byzantine periods, serving as an important trade center.
+More recently, Pristina gained international attention during the Kosovo War in the late 1990s and when Kosovo declared independence from Serbia in 2008.

-The capital of Montenegro, Podgorica, has a history that is marked by its strategic location at the confluence of the Ribnica and Morača rivers, making it a target for conquest by various empires throughout history, including the Romans, Byzantines, and Ottomans.
+The capital of Montenegro, Podgorica, holds a strategic location at the confluence of the Ribnica and Morača rivers, making it a target for conquest by empires throughout history, including the Romans, Byzantines, and Ottomans.
 The city officially became the capital after Montenegro gained independence in 2006.

 North Macedonia's capital city of Skopje flourished as a Roman city known as Scupi and later became part of the Byzantine Empire.
 Skopje suffered significant damage during earthquakes in the 20th century but was rebuilt and expanded under Yugoslav rule.
 Following North Macedonia's independence in 1991, Skopje emerged as the capital, undergoing further redevelopment and modernization.